Bing just found Genymotion: 1,556 BingBot requests and what it means

 Three weeks after GPTBot’s mass crawl in January, ChatGPT-User citations started appearing.

-BingBot just ran a similar mass crawl.
-If the same timeline holds, Copilot citations should start showing up around March 10–17.
+If the same timeline held, Copilot citations should start showing up around March 10–17.

 Get This for Your Site

-$997/month | One architecture, six platforms indexing
+$997 /month | One architecture, six platforms indexing

-Book a call | See how it works | rozz@rozz.site
+→ Book a call → See how it works → rozz@rozz.site

-Data source: CloudFront access logs for rozz.genymotion.com, February 17–24, 2026.
+Data source was CloudFront access logs for rozz.genymotion.com, February 17–24, 2026.

-Bot classification based on User-Agent strings.
+Bot classification was based on User-Agent strings.

-Adrien Schmidt, CEO, ROZZ
+Author: Adrien Schmidt, CEO, ROZZ

 Serial tech entrepreneur with 10+ years experience building AI systems including Aristotle (conversational AI analytics) and products for eBay and Cartier.
 Previously founded Squid Solutions and built AI products like Aristotle, the conversational big data analytics chatbot, and an AR jewelry try-on device for Cartier.